Your personal data and privacy at our midwifery practice

 Your rights as our client

-According to the GDPR our clients have the following rights:
+According to the AVG our clients have the following rights:

-- The right to view and receive copies of this data (unless this infringes on the data protection rights of another);
+- The right to (electronically) view and receive (electronic) copies of this data (unless this infringes on the data protection rights of another).

 - The right to transfer data.
 You are then entitled to a copy of the file.
 We are obliged to keep the original file.